 - You are not sure about wanting to end your pregnancy

 - You have an allergy to Mifepristone, Misoprostol, or prostaglandins

-- You have one of the following diseases: Chronic adrenal failure, Hemorrhagic disorders or bleeding disorders/diseases, inherited porphyrias (it is highly unlikely that you have one of these diseases and do not know about it)
+- You have one of the following diseases: chronic adrenal failure, hemorrhagic disorders or bleeding disorders, or inherited porphyrias

-- You have an ectopic pregnancy (a pregnancy outside the womb)
+- You know that you have an ectopic pregnancy (a pregnancy outside the womb)

-- You cannot get to a hospital or first aid center within an hour
+- You cannot get to a hospital within an hour if needed

 - You are alone.
 You should ask a partner, friend or another trusted person to stay with you while you use the medicines.

-Generally allergic reactions to abortion pills are uncommon.
-In a study that accounted for 80,000 women who have used Mifepristone-Misoprostol, 6 women (0.008%) had mild allergic reactions (hives) after they took mifepristone.
-All of the women received treatment with an oral antihistamine and took the misoprostol with no further problems.
+Allergic reactions to abortion pills are rare.
+In a study that looked at 80,000 women who have used Mifepristone-Misoprostol, 6 women (0.008%) had mild allergic reactions after they took mifepristone.
+All of them received treatment with an oral antihistamine and took the misoprostol with no further problems.